snigdhap2301/Skin-Cancer-Prediction/README.md

 # Skin Cancer Prediction

-This project aims to develop a machine learning model for predicting skin cancer based on image data.
-Inspired by the research paper titled "Skin Cancer Prediction Using Deep Learning Techniques", our project builds upon the techniques proposed in the paper to create a predictive system with practical applications.
+This project aims to develop a machine-learning model based on image data to predict skin cancer.
+Inspired by the research paper titled "Skin Cancer Prediction Using Deep Learning Techniques", our project builds upon the proposed techniques to create a predictive system with practical applications.

 ## Dataset